platformsh/platformsh-docs/docs/src/guides/quarkus/jpa.md

 Hibernate ORM is the de facto standard [JPA](https://jakarta.ee/specifications/persistence/) implementation and offers you the full breadth of an Object Relational Mapper.
 It works beautifully in Quarkus.

-To move your Quarkus application with JPA to Platform.sh, it needs to change two configurations files, if you compare it with [an empty Quarkus project](_index.md).
+To move your Quarkus application with JPA to Platform.sh, it needs to change two configurations files, if you compare it with [a Quarkus project from scratch](_index.md).

 * The services to include SQL database services, in this sample PostgreSQL.